 Coffee trees have been cultivated in Yemen in the same manner since the first trees were established.
 Thousands of small-scale Yemeni households rely on this for their survival (with a total of nearly a million people working in all stages of coffee production, from planting to finished products).
 This production chain is still entirely manual, with harvesting, grading, and dry processing all carried out by natural sun drying.

-Mocha Port currently likewise survives primarily as a fishing port with limited tourism activity.
+Today, Mocha Port primarily functions as a fishing hub with minimal tourism activity.

-All of the preceding has tightened the country; without the efforts of many individuals and groups, Yemeni coffee production may have wholly perished.
-There was a period when coffee trees had to give up territory to drug farms (named Qat or Khat because of the Arabic translation) with significantly more significant revenues.
-Khat chewing is so prevalent in Yemen and the Horn of Africa that the ban on Khat was secretly lifted in the mid-2000s.
+Yemen’s coffee industry has faced numerous challenges, and if not for the relentless efforts of dedicated individuals and groups, its production could have vanished entirely.
+There was a time when coffee trees were replaced by more lucrative drug farms (known as Qat or Khat in Arabic).
+Khat chewing is so widespread in Yemen and the Horn of Africa that its prohibition was quietly lifted in the mid-2000s.

 - Coffees from Africa and Arabia – Yemen: www.coffeereview.com